open-feature/community/governance-charter.md

 Decisions are made by a consensus of _Project Members_ and [Interested Parties](./interested-parties.md).
-If this consensus cannot be reached, the decision can be made by the plain majority vote of _Governance Committee Members_.
+If this consensus cannot be reached, the decision can be made by the plain majority vote of _Governance Committee_ members.

 Key discussions and decisions should happen asynchronously in communication channels like GitHub Issues, discussions or pull requests.
 Technical decisions are expected to be documented in the